 2014 Building Code – Chapter 32

+Replace the existing Section BC 3202.2.1.4.7 in its entirety with the below, which includes the comprehensive legislative history for this section.

 3202.2.1.4.7 Other agency approvals.
 An applicant wishing to erect a marquee shall provide proof that the Commissioners of the Departments of Transportation, Consumer and Worker Protection, and Environmental Protection have not permitted the use of a space or structure on or under the sidewalk beneath the proposed marquee in such a manner that the construction of the proposed marquee shall interfere with the removal or repair of any such permitted use or structure.

 Legislative history: Local Law 141/13, Local Law 80 of 2020

+Replace the existing Section BC 3202.4.1 in its entirety with the below, which includes the comprehensive legislative history for this section.

 3202.4.1 Sidewalk cafés.
 Enclosures for sidewalk cafés, where permitted by the Commissioner of the Department of Consumer and Worker Protection pursuant to applicable law and constructed in compliance with Section 3111, may be constructed beyond the street line.